Fourier domain excision of periodic radio frequency interference: Using two dimensional DFT and other future work

 The third panel of Figure~\ref{fig-2dfft} shows the \tdft after the spectrogram was cleaned using \rficlean.
 While a noticeable decrease in the interference power, primarily at 50\,Hz, is visible, it is evident that the RFI is not fully mitigated.
 To mitigate the remnant RFI, we computed the vertical average of the \tdft and identified the Fourier frequencies where the power exceeded a specified threshold.
 The data corresponding to these Fourier frequencies were replaced by local mean values in the \tdft.
 The cleaned spectrogram obtained by an inverse transform of the modified \tdft is shown in the bottom panel.
 While this simple approach efficiently mitigated most of the periodic RFI in this simple example, more complex contamination might require more sophisticated approaches.

-The \rficlean software is in continued development, with new features being planned.
-Some of the planned features include reading and writing data in formats other than \textsc{sigproc} filterbank, and implementing the spectral kurtosis method \citep{NG10a}, to mitigate non-periodic RFI even more efficiently.
+New features for \rficlean are currently being planned, including reading and writing data in formats other than \textsc{sigproc} filterbank, and implementing the spectral kurtosis method \citep{NG10a}, to mitigate non-periodic RFI even more efficiently.
 That said, the current version has already shown to be a powerful and sometimes essential tool in discovering and studying new pulsars and FRBs.